Teeflo/linkedIn-cleaner/README.md

 - Anyone who values quality over quantity.

 ## How it works
 The extension checks that you're on the connections page before running the script.
+If you start the cleanup from somewhere else, it redirects you to the correct page and begins automatically once the list is detected.
 It opens each contact's actions menu, clicks **Remove connection**, confirms the deletion and waits 1.5 to 2 seconds between contacts to mimic a human pace.
 The injection logic is now handled by a *service worker* for greater reliability, and the process automatically stops when you leave the connections page.

 ## New: Delete your posts
 You can also remove your own posts from your profile.
 When you press **Delete My Posts**, the extension first checks that you are on your posts page (`https://www.linkedin.com/in/@username/recent-activity/all/`).
 If you are somewhere else, a confirmation dialog is shown and you are redirected to the correct page.
-Once there, click **Start** again to begin the deletion.
+The cleanup starts automatically once the page is loaded and the posts are detected.
 The script loads all available posts and deletes them sequentially with a random delay of up to three seconds added to the chosen interval.

 ## License
 This project is licensed under the [MIT License](LICENSE).